Large smooth twins from short lattice vectors: Analysis

+Instead of continuous choices of $\alpha_i$ (in terms of $\log(p_i)$) one might want non-continuous weights: e.g. $\alpha_1 = \log(p_1)/\eta$, for some $\eta > 1$, and $\alpha_i = \log(p_i)$ for $i \geq 2$.
+This might be necessary when one needs to (say) find smooth twins with a large power of a certain prime\iffullversion ~(e.g. see Section~\ref{sec:isogeny})\fi .
+We discuss this further in~\S\ref{sub:influence_of_parameters}.

 \begin{remark} The plots in Figure~\ref{fig:ratios_199} use the optimal $\alpha = \alpha_{\mathrm{opt}}$ for each twin which does not correspond to the same $\alpha$ across the board.
-If one fixes a single $\alpha$ then the largest ratio will far exceed $2$.
-Moreover the choice of $\alpha$ influences the size of the resulting twin that one gets as a shortest vector.
-This is implied by Proposition~\ref{prop:shortopt} and is emphasised more explicitly in~\S\ref{sub:cpuresults}. \end{remark}
+For a single $\alpha$ the largest ratio will far exceed $2$.
+Moreover $\alpha$ influences the size of the resulting twin that one gets as a shortest vector. \end{remark}